gridsingularity/gsy-e/wiki/docs/connect-ctn.md

 ## Initiate a Grid Singularity Canary Test Network
-To initiate a Grid Singularity Canary Test Network (GSy CTN) for a live peer-to-peer trading simulation of a select loca energy market, please follow these steps (a video tutorial is also available [here](https://www.youtube.com/watch?v=8tAl8Td2XsU&list=PLdIkfx9NcrQeD8kLBvASosLce9qJ4gQIH&index=2){target=_blank}):
+To initiate a Grid Singularity Canary Test Network (GSy CTN) for a live peer-to-peer trading simulation of a select local energy market, please follow these steps (a video tutorial is also available [here](https://www.youtube.com/watch?v=8tAl8Td2XsU&list=PLdIkfx9NcrQeD8kLBvASosLce9qJ4gQIH&index=2){target=_blank}):

 &nbsp;1.
 Configure a digital twin of all the local energy market participants and their energy assets via the [Grid Singularity web-based simulation tool](https://gridsingularity.com/singularity-map){target=_blank} and run the simulation, ensuring the relevant [data requirements](data-requirements.md).
 Once it is completed, click on the Settings tab, and click “Go” in the box that says, “Bring your simulation closer to reality” as shown in the image below: